getindiekit/indiekit/docs/plugins/endpoints.md

 <Badge type="info" text="Built-in" /> <Badge type="tip" text="Offical" />

 Syndication endpoint for Indiekit.
-Provides an endpoint you can ping to check that recently published posts have been syndicated to any configured targets such as Twitter or Mastodon.
+Provides an endpoint you can ping to check that recently published posts have been posted to configured syndication targets.